isomerpages/moe-yishunpri/_curriculum/Physical Education (PE).md

 variant: markdown
 ---
 ### **Vision**
 To equip students with physical skills, practices, and values to enjoy a lifetime of active and healthy living.

 ### **Objectives**
 Enjoy and value the benefits of living an active and healthy life

-The Physical Education (PE) department provides a range of movement experiences to develop students' overall development, with a focus on fundamental motor skills in lower primary and more complex movements in upper primary.
+The Physical Education (PE) department provides a range of movement experiences to develop students’ overall development, with a focus on fundamental motor skills in lower primary and more complex movements in upper primary.
 Students experience learning through the concept of movement, athletics, dance, games and sports, gymnastics, outdoor education, physical health and fitness safety, and swimming.

 ### **Key Approaches and Programmes**
 The Goals of the PE curriculum at Yishun Primary are to foster students’: